AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 ![](/img/img29.png)

-Then open a new terminal where you we will run the ClickHouse Client
+Then open a new terminal where you will run the ClickHouse Client

 ```bash
 ./clickhouse client